Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/steps/New_QTAF_Project.md

     public void checkHeadline(String expectedText) {
         // Extract headline text from website
-        String headlineText = driver.findElement(By.cssSelector(headlineSelector)).getText();
-        Assert.assertEquals(headlineText, expectedText);
+        assertEquals($(headlineSelector).text(), expectedText);
     }
 }
 ```

 The advantages of this code example are obvious: the code becomes more readable and by outsourcing test steps to separate methods, they can also be reused in other test cases.
 However, QTAF goes one step further and expects methods that represent test steps to be defined in separate classes.
 Thus, there are classes in which the methods contain test cases and other classes in which the methods only contain test steps.
 Instead of defining all test steps within a single class, it makes sense to bundle only those test steps within a class that all address a specific area of the website.
 Areas of the website can be, for example, a login form, a navigation bar or a specific menu.
 This also contributes to the maintainability of the code in larger projects.

 Let's now look at how to define such a page object class in QTAF.
 We first create the package `org.acme.page_objects`, in which we will define our page object classes.
 The name of the package can also be chosen differently.
 In this package we now create the class `MainSitePO`.
 Within this class we define the methods `openSite` and `checkHeadline` as we had defined them before in the class `HelloSeleniumTest`.
 Then we have to add annotations to our new class.
-First, we add the annotation `@Singleton` to the class.
-This ensures that only one object is created from this class at runtime.
-Next, we add the annotation `@Step` to each method that represents a test step.
+We add the annotation `@Step` to each method that represents a test step.
 Within this annotation we can define the attributes name and description.
 The name and description of the test step will be used later in the reporting.

 Our new page object class should look like this: